mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

   shall be aborted.

 Affected :ref:`CAN Packets <knowledge-base-can-packet>`:

 - :ref:`Flow Control <knowledge-base-can-flow-control>`

 .. _knowledge-base-can-n-br:

 N_Br
 ````
-N_Br is a time parameter related to :ref:`Flow Control (CAN Packet) <knowledge-base-can-flow-control>` transmission
+N_Br is the time parameter related to :ref:`Flow Control (CAN Packet) <knowledge-base-can-flow-control>` transmission
 by a receiver.
 It is measured from the end of the last CAN Packet transmission (either received
-:ref:`First Frame <knowledge-base-can-first-frame>`, :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>`
+:ref:`First Frame <knowledge-base-can-first-frame>`, :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>`,
-or transmitted :ref:`Flow Control <knowledge-base-can-flow-control>`), till the start of
+or transmitted :ref:`Flow Control <knowledge-base-can-flow-control>`) until the start of
 :ref:`Flow Control <knowledge-base-can-flow-control>` transmission.

 Performance requirement:
-  A receiving entity is required to transmit :ref:`Flow Control <knowledge-base-can-flow-control>` packet before value
+  A receiving entity shall transmit the :ref:`Flow Control <knowledge-base-can-flow-control>` packet before
-  of N_Br achieves maximal value threshold.
+  N_Br reaches its maximal allowed value.

   .. code-block::